trevorglick/daily-goods-electron/README.md

 4. ~~Users and profiles with unique codes for lists to populate with items.~~
 5. ~~Login/signup functionality.~~
 6. Forgot password functionality.
-7. Proper display for login/signup/logout
+7. ~~Proper display for login/signup/logout~~
-8. Make it look good ⭐️
+8. ~~Make it look good ⭐️~~
 9. Share list functionality🔥
 10. Offline Data Sync
+11. Ask someone who knows how things should look to critique